UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 * The home directory should be used to install software, such as conda, python and R environments, scripts, and other software installed by `make` and `make install`, etc.
 * The home directory should **not** be used for data and output from calculations.
 The reason for this is that if it goes over one of the quotas (space of files) a user can effectively lock themsleves out of their account if they do not clean up (get back under quota) quickly.
 * The home directory is **not backed up**.
+* The home directory should not be shared with other users.

 #### `/scratch/user/username`
 * Every user has a directory in `/scratch/user`.